ethanp/Notes/Networking and Network Programming Notes.md

       provider
 * Tolerates some packet loss to achieve goal of real-time multimedia streaming
 * Generally uses UDP and not TCP

+### FTP -- File Transfer Protocol

+* _Stateful_ protocol; e.g. "current directory" state is maintained per session on the server
+* This protocol is so old (1971), it predates TCP (originally used "NCP")
+* Client connects over TCP to FTP server listening on port 21
+* This becomes the "control" channel
+* Now we must also establish a separate "data" channel
+* How the "data" channel is established depends on whether we do it in "active" or "passive" mode
+* Using "passive" mode allows us to bypass firewalls and NAT issues
+* For "passive" mode, the server sends a data port to connect to over the control channel, and the client initiates a connection to that port
+* For "active" mode, the client listens on a port that the server connects to
+* To get access to files, the client must supply a username and password
+* If the username is "anonymous", the server may still make some files available, e.g. software patches
+* FTP is from before protocols cared about security, because only rich academics had access to compoopers
+* Everything is transmitted in plain text (lol), including usernames, passwords, and data.
+* There is a securified protocol _extension_ called FTPS
+* There is also a related protocol with similar commands called SFTP which runs over SSH, and over which everything is encrypted
+* One can also use an SSH tunnel or VPN, but that is difficult because multiple TCP connections are required
+* Commands include things like abort, append, change directory, delete file, disconnect, rename, retrieve file, store file
+* Servers send reply codes similar to HTTP status codes

+### SFTP -- SSH File Transfer Protocol

+* More like a remote file system protocol them just file transfer
+* Allows resuming transfers, listing remote directories, and remote file removal
+* Does not provide authentication or security itself, it expects that from the transfer layer, generally via SSH-2
+* It is still only a "Draft" of the IETF, because it does so many things, and standardization has been stalled since roughly 2006 (interesting)

 ## Miscellaneous